Fly Me to the Moon (2008 film): Plot

 Onboard the Command Module Columbia, as the burn cycle to enter the Moon's trans-lunar injection orbit begins, the spacecraft is violently rocked.
 There's a short circuit in the service module that must be fixed manually or the ship won't be able to complete its mission.
 Nat and I.Q. fly through a maze of wires, find the problem, and repair it just in time.
 Unaware of the flies' aid, the ship enters orbit and the astronauts perform the maneuver to turn Columbia around to dock with the Lunar Module Eagle and pull it away from the spent S-IVB rocket.
 Just as the flies congratulate each other, they are sprayed with a numbing aerosol and held captive in a test tube.

 The flies manage to break the vial.
 Nat sneaks into Armstrong's helmet as he enters Eagle, which lands on Mare Tranquillitatis.
 From inside Armstrong's helmet, Nat beams with every awe-inspiring historic step.
 I.Q. and Scooter join him on the surface inside Aldrin's helmet.
 After a climactic rescue with Nat bringing Scooter back to Columbia, Eagle is jettisoned.
 Back on Earth, other plots are being set in motion.
-After more than 30 years apart, Nadia arrives in America and visits Amos, and tells him and Nat's mother about the Soviet plot to divert the mission.
+After more than 30 years apart, Nadia arrives in America, visits Amos, and tells him and Nat's mother about the Soviet plot to divert the mission.
 Amos takes off with a vow to save the mission.
 At Mission Control, the Soviet operatives prepare to alter the descent codes.
 Unaware of the potential danger, the Apollo 11 astronauts and the flies prepare to come back home.

-Amos, Nat's mother, and Nadia join forces to stop Yegor and the Soviet plan as Columbia arrives near Earth's atmosphere.
+Amos, Nat's mother, Nadia, their friend Louie and two local teens, Ray and Butch, join forces to stop Yegor and the Soviet plan as Columbia arrives near Earth's atmosphere.
 With their combined efforts, the Soviet threat is crushed, thus saving the astronauts and the flies.
 After a short period of radio silence due to ionization blackout, Columbia splashes down safely in the Pacific Ocean, where it is recovered by USS Hornet.
-Nat, I.Q. and Scooter return to their junkyard as heroes.
+Nat, I.Q., and Scooter return to their junkyard as heroes.

 At the film's end, the real Buzz Aldrin appears and explains that no flies were on board during the historic flight, and it is scientifically impossible for a bug to go to space.